 Read this article for an introduction to Klarna payments, its place in the Klarna product family, and payment scenarios it supports.

-Klarna payments is an omnichannel solution that lets you add Klarna's payment methods to checkout.
+Klarna payments is an omnichannel solution that lets you add Klarna as a payment method to checkout.
 You can offer Klarna payments to your customers by:

 This guide covers direct Klarna payments integration that you can complete with Klarna payments API.